Rohit-Bhavikatte1/Online-Game-Data-Anaysis/README.md

 Queries for descriptive statistics, grouping, and aggregations.
 Examples of JOINs and subqueries to combine and analyze data from multiple tables.

-### Introduction :
-This report provides an analysis of the loyalty points system for an ABC online gaming platform.
-The analysis is based on three datasets: user data, deposit data, and withdrawal data.
-Key objectives include calculating loyalty points, identifying top players, and providing recommendations for improving player engagement.

 ### Dataset Overview :
 - The dataset consists of three tables: user_data, deposit_data, and withdrawal_data.